supnate/rekit/README.md

 ```

 Result:

-It creates an empty project and all latest dependencies defined in package.json.
+It creates an empty project with some initial sample pages and all latest dependencies defined in package.json.
 Before start the application, you need to install the dependencies manually:
 ```
 cd my-app
 npm install